 The Best Diving in Thailand!

 The Similan Islands national marine park is widely recognized as the number 1 scuba diving area in Thailand, and most would agree that the reef and marine life is some of the best in Asia.
 The dive sites vary from gentle sloping hard coral reefs to wild current swept rocky landscapes.
-In general the Western sites are rocky, while the East coast features sloping reefs.
-This variety makes the Similan Islands very popular, especially for liveaboard diving trips, and every year divers from all over the world head to Thailand to sample the fantastic diving in this area.
+The Western dive sites of the Similan Islands are mostly rocky and the East coast features sloping reefs.
+This variety makes the Similan Islands very popular, especially for Liveaboard Diving Trips, and every year divers from all over the world head to Thailand to sample the fantastic diving in this area.

 What are the options for Similan diving?

 There are around 20 dive sites in the Similan Islands.
 Combined with the Surin Islands, Koh Bon, Koh Tachai and Richelieu Rock, you have well over 25 top scuba sites to choose from, many of which cover an area too large for a single dive.
-Richelieu Rock for example is always worth 2 or 3 dives.
+Richelieu Rock is always worth 2 or 3 dives.
 From Phuket or Khao Lak, you can make day trips, overnight tours or liveaboards.
-Over the last 20 years, liveaboard diving has become very popular here.
+In recent years, liveaboard diving has become very popular here.
 There are many boats to choose from with different prices, comfort levels and schedules – contact Sunrise Divers – we can help you to find a trip to suit your needs.
 On board most liveaboards PADI Advanced Open Water Diver courses are available for about 8,800 Baht/person.
 If you are only Open Water Diver with little experience you can do also a Adventure Deep Dive for about 1,800 Baht/person.
 At Sunrise Divers we offer the SSI Advanced Adventurer course with 5 specialty dives on board the Similan 2 day / 1 night cruise to Similan and Koh Bon for only 5,900 Baht/person (minimum 2 students required).

 Similan Islands – Similan Diving Sites